New Barrackpore: Economy

-As part of KMDA
+KMDA

 New Barrackpore Municipality is included in the Kolkata Metropolitan Area for which the Kolkata Metropolitan Development Authority is the statutory planning and development authority.

 Transport

 Road

 New Barrackpore town is situated near Jessore Road/National Highway 12.
 The bus stop near New Barrackpore on Jessore Road is B.T.
 College and many buses pass through here.
 The only bus (Mini bus) that enters into New Barrackpore is S175 (New Barrackpore railway station - Howrah Station).

 Train

 New Barrackpore railway station, which is on the Sealdah-Bangaon line, is 17 km from Sealdah railway station.
 It is part of the Kolkata Suburban Railway system.

 Air

-Dumdum/Kolkata Airport is only 5 kilometres away.
+Dumdum/Kolkata Airport is only 5 kilometres away from New Barrackpore.

 Education

 New Barrackpore has three colleges which are G.C.M.
 College of Education, Acharya Prafulla Chandra College, Acharya Prafulla Chandra College for Commerce.

 The higher secondary schools for boys are New Barrackpore Colony Boys High School, Masunda Boys High School, Kodalia Boys High School, Sahara Boys High School, Satin Sen Nagar Boys High School.

 The higher secondary schools for girls are New Barrackpore Colony Girls High School, Masunda Girls High School, Tapati Balika Vidhyabithi, Sahara Girls High School.